CallSignRishav/random-user-generator/README.md

-This is a Random User Generator that generates random users with their profile pictures and names.
+This is a Random User Generator that generates random users with their profile picture, names, email, contact, etc.

 Also, I added a Refetch button to refetch the data from the API.